 Graduate Teacher Posts in Aided Primary Schools

-- Enhancement of Graduate Teacher Ratio in Primary Schools
+- Code of Aid for Primary Schools